rexvel/vgs-test/README.md

 ## Starting the app

-There two way to setup application: by Docker and manually by using package managers(npm, yarn, etc);
+There are  two ways to setup application: by Docker and manually by using package managers(npm, yarn, etc);

 ## Docker way